Miss Argentina and Miss Puerto Rico reveal that they’re married - NewsBreak

 Related

 A Tanzanian commercial flight operated by Precision Air crash-landed in bad weather in Lake Victoria on Sunday, killing 19 people.
-Prime Minister Kassim Majaliwa said officials believe all bodies have been recovered from the airplane.
-“We’re starting to pull out the luggage and personal items from the aircraft.
-A team...
+The country’s Prime Minister, Kassim Majaliwa, said officials believe all bodies have been recovered from the airplane.
+“We’re starting to pull out the luggage and personal items from the...

-More black people than white find stop and search humiliating, UK survey finds

-Poll shows levels of trust in the police markedly lower among black people than white people

 ‘Emus can break bones’: stop buying giant birds on a whim, farmers warn